 You should also be aware of lactose in chocolate, sweets or bars and have a critical look at them before consumption.
 Milk chocolate is often refined with milk and therefore intolerable, while dark chocolate tends to contain little or no lactose.
 However, there is a large selection of lactose-free chocolates available for all chocolate lovers to choose from.
 There may also be hidden lactose in other sweets and chips.

-By the way: all foodloose nut bars and spreads are lactose-free by nature.
+By the way: all foodloose nut bars are lactose-free by nature.
 They consist of nuts, dried fruits and spices and contain no fillers or hidden additives such as lactose.
 Our fruit gummy is also lactose-free, as it contains only plant-based ingredients such as fruit puree and fruit juice concentrate.

 Photo credit: © PhotoSG / Fotolia